 What is Embracer Group?

 Embracer Group actually began as a used comic book and video game reseller helmed by entrepreneur Lars Wingefors, but later expanded into video game publishing, via a division known as Nordic Games Publishing.
-One of its very first titles was 2009’s We Sing, a SingStar-like for Nintendo platforms – but its operations in the video game industry soon far exceeded this humble beginning.
+One of its very first titles was 2009’s We Sing, a SingStar-like for

 In 2011, the company acquired the defunct assets of publisher JoWooD, which included the Gothic and SpellForce franchises.
 In 2013, Nordic Games also acquired the assets of THQ, which had recently gone bankrupt.
 The company was later renamed THQ Nordic, and went on to publish new games, including Darksiders 3 and Biomutant.